MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-standalone-tool-sample.md

 # Component Firmware Update (CFU) standalone tool sample

-The CFU tool sample sends firmware image files to a device in need of an update.
+The CFU standalone tool sample sends firmware image update files to a device.
 Before sending the firmware image, the tool sends several commands to the device with firmware offers.
 Only if the device accepts, the tool sends the firmware payload.
-The communication between the tool and the device is in accordance with the [CFU protocol](https://github.com/Microsoft/CFU/tree/master/Documentation/CFU-Protocol), an open source specification (included with CFU) based on the HID protocol.
+The communication between the tool and the device is in accordance with the [CFU protocol](cfu-specification.md), an open source specification (included with CFU) based on the HID protocol.

-This tool reads an offer file, firmware image file in SREC bin format, and passes the firmware to a device.
+This tool reads an offer file and passes a firmware update image file in SREC bin format to a device.
 It is also capable of searching for the device based on the protocol settings and requesting/printing firmware version information.

-It requires a protocol settings text csv file to be passed as an argument.
+It requires a protocol settings text .csv file to be passed as an argument.

-## Usage examples
+## Tool usage command format examples

 ```console
 FwUpdateCfu.exe version \<protocolSettingsPath\> (to retrieve version of device)